EU sanctions add Russian writers who back the war

 And Zamshev is editor-in-chief of a cultural weekly called Literaturnaya Gazeta — showing the breadth of support outside political circles.

-The new names in the EU's 10th round of Russia sanctions included three media executives: Alexander Akopov (deputy CEO of National Media Group) Kirill Kleimenov (deputy head of the Pervyi Kanal TV outlet), and Kirill Vyshinsky (executive director of the Rossiya Segodnya media group).
+The new names in the EU's 10th round of Russia sanctions included three media executives: Alexander Akopov (deputy CEO of National Media Group), Kirill Kleimenov (deputy head of the Pervyi Kanal TV outlet), and Kirill Vyshinsky (executive director of the Rossiya Segodnya media group).

 The EU also added six Russian officials blamed specifically for propaganda or censorship.